alhutchinson/Configuring-Active-Directory/README.md

 </p>
 <p>
 Active Directory is a software that allow you to manage resources like computers and printers within a network.
-It allows a centralized system for network administrators to manage and store information about resouces and users on a network.
-Here is demonstration of a Domain Controller (DC-1) machine and Windows 10 (Client-1) machine in Microsoft Azure.
+It is a centralized system for network administrators to manage and store information about resouces and users on a network.
+Here is demonstration of me setting up a Domain Controller (DC-1) machine and Windows 10 (Client-1) machine in Microsoft Azure to begin setting up Active Directory.
 </p>
 <br />